Machu Picchu

 Three Months

-final semester I had the chance to do a three month exchange to
+and for the final semester I had the chance to do a three month

-London Business School.
-A bit of shopping and luck landed me in
+exchange to London Business School.
+A bit of shopping and luck landed

 market.
 So I find myself in the middle of this great town, walking